Repairing Fiberglass Tubs and Showers

 Finish off – Once dry, sand down the gel coat resin and remove the masking tape before giving the surface a buffing to leave it nice, smooth and uniform finish.

 Gelcoat repair is a job for an experienced handyman.
 Professional refinishers are a better choice for less experienced Do-It-Yourselfers.
-For a more professional and longer lasting finish contact Specialized Refinishing at 919-747-4800.
+For a more professional and longer lasting finish contact Specialized Refinishing at 919-747-4800 or fill out the form below.
 Fiberglass shower repair can save you tons of money and give you the same results as a total replacement!